 2013-14: Brisebois spent his first pro season in the AHL — beginning the year with Coyotes’ affiliate Portland before being acquired by the Chicago organization along with David Rundblad in exchange for a 2014 second round pick in March 2014.
 In 28 games with the Pirates he scored 1 goal with 2 assists and was minus-5 with 30 penalty minutes.
 A teammate of Blackhawks’ prospect Dillon Fournier in junior hockey, Brisebois skated in 13 games for Chicago AHL affiliate Rockford; scoring 2 goals with 5 assists and finishing minus-1 with 19 penalty minutes.
 The IceHogs missed the AHL playoffs; finishing fourth in the Midwest Division.

-An offensive defenseman, Brisebois is a shifty skater and has great puckhandling skills.
-Eager to jump up and join the rush, he has learned how to pick his spots better as he has matured.
+Brisebois is an offensive defenseman who is a shifty skater and has great puckhandling skills.
+Eager to jump up and join the rush, he has shown scoring ability in the ECHL but is a work in progress in his own end of the ice.
 He has great vision in the offensive zone and moves the puck well, as well as displaying a great shot and the patience to get it on net.
-Only average sized for a defenseman, he will also need to improve his skating to improve his play in his own zone.
+Only average sized for a defenseman, he needs to improve his skating to improve his play in his own zone.